MinecraftU/mcu-curriculum/product_design/pre_handout.md

 ![](images/design-sprint.png)

-# MCU Independent Study Preparation Worksheet
+# MCU Product Design Preparation Worksheet

 The MCU Independent Study course is a significant level up from [sequences 1-4](https://github.com/MinecraftU/mcu-curriculum#the-sequences).
 As such, we would like you to be as prepared as possible for the work that will be done during these two weeks.